 The second stage was declared cleared and we took off for 22 kilometres of tight turns, switchbacks, culverts, dips, and gates all through tea plantations set in magnificent mountain scenery.
 Amid a monsoonal storm.
 Waterfalls cascaded down the sides of the mountains, seemingly created instantaneously.
 Giant jets of water sprayed onto the roads.
 Water with an intensity we had not seen before.

 Hardly a section of road was straight for more than 60 metres.
-Spaced granite columns lined the downhill edge of the road and a rock wall was usual on the right side of the road.
+Spaced granite columns lined the downhill edge of the road and a rock wall was usually on the right side of the road.
 The pace was frenetic.
 We powered into a sharp left hander and all of a sudden we were going backwards.
-Another 90 degrees and we came to halt between granite columns with our rear wheels hanging over the downslope – many hundreds of metres down.
+No discernible reason.
+No blowout, no loose surface, no oil, just an unfathomable spin.
+A further 90 degree change of direction and we came to halt between granite columns with our rear wheels hanging over the downslope – many hundreds of metres down.
 A 270 degree spinout.
-A quick check to see that everything was OK and we were back into the fray.
-The Flying Finish marker flashed past without further incident, we were advised that the stage was the last and the Dakshin Dare Cross Country Marathon was finished.
+A quick check to see that everything was OK, foot flat and we were back onto the road and into the fray.
+The Flying Finish marker flashed past without further incident.
+We were advised that the stage was the last and the Dakshin Dare Cross Country Marathon was finished.
 We had won.

 A successful end to months of planning and preparation.